 In addition - make sure that any compost is this year's freshly-delivered batch of compost too!
 Not old, saturated compost that's been sitting around outside in the garden centre all winter since the previous year!
 That would be stale, will have lost many of it's nutrients and may well harbour moulds and diseases.
 I always make sure that I have a couple of spare bags put by in a dry place so that I have plenty for early sowings the following year.
 Also don't use garden soil for sowing in pots - it's false economy - especially if you're a beginner gardener.
 It will contain weed seeds and perhaps pests too, and the texture is unlikely to be suitable for sowing small seeds in pots or modules.
 I know good compost isn't cheap - but actually most bags these days cost no more than two or three packets of seeds and you won't need a huge amount.
 If you're careful a little will go a very long way, and you'll get far better results.
 You'll avoid wasting expensive seed and precious time too.

-Another point I'd like to mention here is that although some gardeners in the UK don't like using British produced peat composts - some of them don't seem have a problem using Irish extracted peat.
-I just don't understand that 'NIMBY' attitude, because it's every bit as damaging to the environment and to biodiversity, and releases just as much climate-changing carbon which affects the whole planet.
+Another point I'd like to mention here is that although some gardeners in the UK don't like using British produced peat composts - some of them don't seem have a problem using Irish-extracted peat!
+I just don't understand that 'NIMBY' attitude, because it's every bit as damaging to the climate, environment and to biodiversity, releasing just as much climate-changing carbon which affects the whole planet.
 So please have a re-think if that applies to you!
 I think it's a bit like thoughtlessly throwing away your rubbish out of the car window and ensuring that it becomes someone else's problem!

-Remember the piece of advice "Whatever else you don't get time for - always sow the seed - you can catch up on everything else except that". - One of the best pieces of advice I was ever given - well worth remembering - and another good reason for sowing in modules so that you're not delayed by the weather or by waiting for another crop to be finished.
+Remember the piece of advice "Whatever else you don't get time for - always sow the seed - you can catch up on everything else except that". - One of the best pieces of advice I was ever given - well worth remembering!
+It is another good reason for sowing in modules so that you're not delayed by the weather or by waiting for another crop to be finished.
 This is often something that's really hard to remember in the middle of summer, when you're enjoying an abundance of glorious vegetables!
 If you don't sow many things in June, July and August - you'll have very little to eat in the winter!
 Don't spend ages waiting around to get ground perfectly ready either, particularly in a wet year, or you may find it's then too late to sow the seed.
 Sow the seed first, in modules if necessary, and then catch up with all the other jobs later while your seedlings are growing on nicely somewhere else, until they're big enough for planting out - when they won't need perfectly fine tilth on the soil surface.

 Seed sowing - the details